lsanchezvv/code-challenge/README.md

   ```
   curl -X POST http://localhost:3001/auth/login -d '{"username": "adidas@test.com", "password": "password"}' -H "Content-Type: application/json"
   ```
-4. use the access token to make the get request again and you should get a list of subscriptions curl -H "Authorization: Bearer YOUR_ACCESS_TOKEN_HERE" localhost:3001/subscriptions -X GET
+4. use the access token to make the get request again and you should get a list of subscriptions.
+Note: you will only get subscriptions tied to the authenticated user.
+An authenticated user cannot access subscriptions belonging to another account (tied by the email).
+See security remarks about this. curl -H "Authorization: Bearer YOUR_ACCESS_TOKEN_HERE" localhost:3001/subscriptions -X GET

 5. try to get the subscription details using the same access token. you should get the subscription details.